 5. Chapada cash costs are calculated on a by-product basis and do not include the effects of copper stream agreements.
 Effects of copper stream agreements are reflected in copper revenue and will impact realized revenue per pound.

 6. Silver production at Zinkgruvan and Neves-Corvo are also subject to streaming agreements.

 7. Sustaining capital is a supplementary financial measure.
-Please also see the Management’s Discussion and Analysis for the year ended December 31, 2021 and three months ended March 31, 2022, for discussion of non-GAAP measures and other performance measures.
+Please also see the Management’s Discussion and Analysis for the year ended December 31, 2021 and three and six months ended June 30, 2022, for discussion of non-GAAP measures and other performance measures.
 Forecast capital expenditures have been reported on a cash basis.
 Discrepancies may exist with other external reports which have been reported on an accrual basis.